SIT60216 Advanced Diploma of Event Management

 Text books for the course are provided to students.
 Students read relevant sections of the textbooks in preparation for the face to face classes.
 Students attend face to face classes for each unit at agreed stages throughout the course.
 Students may contact their trainer for support/ assistance outside of scheduled face to face contact times.

 Some units are assessed stand-alone and some are clustered for assessment.

-Students will commence undertaking summative assessment tasks once the relevant teaching/ learning has been completed and students have been provided opportunities for formative assessment.
+Students commence undertaking summative assessment tasks once the relevant teaching/ learning has been completed and they have been provided opportunities for formative assessment.

-Students will undertake assessment at Ashton College’s head campus, their work placement organisation and in their own time.
-All summative assessment activities will be conducted by Ashton College Assessors at Ashton College’s head campus at 213 Nicholson Street Footscray Melbourne Victoria 3011.
-Trainers will advise students about the delivery schedule.
+Students undertake assessment at Ashton College’s main campus, at Ashton College’s Training kitchen, their work placement organisation and in their own time.
+All summative assessment activities will be conducted by Ashton College assessors.
+Students are timetabled to attend the campus and training kitchen on separate days.
+Trainers advise students about the delivery schedule.

 Each unit of competency assessment includes assessment methods in accordance with unit of competency guidelines, principles of assessment and rules of evidence.
 Students undertake assessments to demonstrate competence against the assessment criteria in each unit.
 Students attempt each assessment in turn until competency is demonstrated against all unit requirements.